-6 Things You Wish You Had Known Before Trading at Your First Exhibition
+6 Things You Wish You Had Known Before First Trade Show

 You may extremely keen to exhibit your business at a trade show in the future, but the idea and the reality are two different things.
 Whether you’re planning on exhibiting your own business or have been asked to represent a company, it’s essential you’re in-the-know of what to expect and are well-equipped on how to deal with certain situations.

 If you’re new to exhibiting, the below tips should come in extremely useful before you attend your very first trade show:

 1. There’s more planning involved than you think

 The idea of exhibiting at a trade show may seem easy in your mind, but it’s not as simple as you may have anticipated.
 Without relevant preparation, generating leads and sales is less likely to occur.
 While you may have an audience that’s ready and waiting for you, it’s essential you put in the groundwork beforehand to make the most of the platform.
 Therefore, hire and train the very best staff you can afford, stock up on supplies and ensure your marketing tactics are polished.

 Make sure you give yourself enough time to get everything prepared.
 If you think it’s going to take two weeks to get everything sorted, give yourself four as a safety blanket.
 You need to expect a few minor complications along the way which could end up holding you back.

 Your marketing promotion will only be as successful as your display.
 Once you’ve got an idea on the size of the booth you’ve been allocated, do your research on what you’re going to need.
 Your walling and banners are what’s going to be noticed instantly by passers-by, so make sure they’re of the highest quality and represent your company in the best light.